migf1/msutimer-docs/README.md

 # https://migf1.github.io/msutimer-docs/

+Online documentation of *MSUTimer* (follow the above link).
-Just testing github pages (the actual *MSUTimer* repo is still under private development).
+The actual *MSUTimer* repo is available at https://github.com/migf1/msutimer.